MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/CYCLE.md

 ---
 ---

-## ⭕ TOOL 0.3 - Learning cycle for individual student
+## ⭕ TOOL 0.3 - Learning cycle for student

 **_A visual representation of the learning cycle model, with discussion prompts for the individual student_**